keiraz-hang/bluestamp-porftfolio/index.md

 COMPONENTS
 -  laser-cut acrylic parts (used to construct the 'box' part of the useless box)
+-  laser-cut wood piece that says 'useless box' (decoration)
 -  door with hinge rod (the arm pushes it up every time it goes up, like a small turtle)
 -  arm (used to flip the switch. it's attached to the motor spindle, so its rotation is controlled by the motor.)
--  motor mount parts (encloses the motor. certain shapes let them lock to the bottom of the box and attach to different components via screws.)
+-  motor mount parts (encloses the motor. shapes let them lock to the bottom of the box and attach to different components via screws.)
 -  2" corner posts (supports the walls of the box. screws into the top/bottom of it.)
 -  weld nuts/(self-tapping) screws/washers/switch nut & washer (attaches components together or helps reduce friction)
 -  PCB board (contains all the circuitry needed to run the useless box)